nancypannu03/surfs_up/README.md

    - Based on the Analysis we can predict that from June to December is the best time to attract the maximum number of tourists and thus making the surf shop            business sustainable.

 ## Summary: Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.
    - For Ideal surfing ,we should considerate the appropriate amount of precipitation.
-Therefore, it is really important to anlyze the precipitation levels in Oahu results = session.query(Measurement.date, Measurement.prcp).all() df = pd.DataFrame(results, columns=['date','precipitation']) df.set_index(df['date'], inplace=True)
+Therefore, it is really important to anlyze the precipitation levels in Oahu.

+       results = session.query(Measurement.date, Measurement.prcp).all()

+       df = pd.DataFrame(results, columns=['date','precipitation'])

+       df.set_index(df['date'], inplace=True)

-   - Plot the data for better precision of the analysis df.plot()
+   - Plot the data for better precision of the analysis

+       df.plot()

-   - Check the active number of stations- Valid enough for the anlysis session.query(Measurement.station, func.count(Measurement.station)).\
+   - Check the active number of stations- Valid enough for the anlysis

-       group_by(Measurement.station).order_by(func.count(Measurement.station).desc()).all()
+       session.query(Measurement.station, func.count(Measurement.station)).\group_by(Measurement.station).order_by(func.count(Measurement.station).desc()).all()